bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Blood Dancer**: This unlocked as soon as I hit the 500 enemies defeated point.

+**Spellsinger**: This unlocked as soon as I hit 200 spells used.

+### Some Mechanics Notes

+- You can force a character to be a Tank type by casting Decoy on them.
+This Green Magick spell becomes available from the Clan Provisioner when you have completed two hunts (generally Rogue Tomato and Thextera are the first two).
+  - Having the Bubble Belt or casting Bubble on the decoy'd character makes them even more tanky by doubling their HP!
+- While the chance for a character or enemy to do a combo is based on the RNG position, the number of attacks done in a combo is weighted by the remaining HP a character has.
+The lower the HP, the greater chance of doing higher combos.
+Being HP Critical can net you 8 or more hits in one attack!
+- Putting Reflect on your party members and using attack spells on the party will hit nearby enemies with that spell three times in one cast.
+Having two party members slinging spells at your party brings that up to six.
+Seems like a good strategy for bosses that have elemental weaknesses!

 ### A Treaty Signed With Steel ➡️ Exit Stage Right

 For RNG manipulation using Reks, while going through the prologue, you'll come across a Save Crystal.
 Use it and set aside a save slot for Reks in the prologue.
 Make the save after passing the room with the Save Crystal and Reks tells Basch to head toward the King while he handles the soldiers approaching from the back.
 You'll use this save to set up RNG for other saves using the [RNG Helper](https://github.com/blakehartley/RNGHelper/releases) tool.
 You can use the other party members in other saves as well, but it sounds like Reks makes things easier.
 Keep a save handy just in case.
 When you need to use Reks for RNG manipulation, you'll load the save and then head downstairs from the Save Crystal where soldiers spawn infinitely to get the values you need to record into the RNG Helper tool.